jyoo980/jyoo980/README.md

+If you're looking for developers who care deeply about software tooling, developer productivity, and helping solve hard problems that developers encounter, please get in touch.

+I was a software engineer at [@twitter](https://github.com/twitter), working on the Privacy Tooling and Infrastructure team.
-I am currently working toward a Master's degree in Computer Science at [@ubc](https://www.ubc.ca).
+Before that, I earned my Master's degree in Computer Science at [@ubc](https://www.ubc.ca), where my thesis investigated how [developers investigate data-flow reachability questions](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0421073?o=0).
-Most recently, I worked as a software developer intern with the Privacy and Data Protection Engineering team at [@twitter](https://github.com/twitter).
-Before that, I was a software developer intern at [@hootsuite](https://www.hootsuite.com/).
-For experience before that, check out my LinkedIn.

 If you can tell me what the code below evaluates to, chances are we're gonna get along great